ewan-harney/hpc_blast2megan/README.md

 1. If blast was run in array mode, chunks are merged (this is automatically detected)
 2. Blast results are filtered by pident (percentage of identical positions: column 3), which is provided by the user
 3. The megan2lca (lowest common ancestor) algorithm determines taxonomic likelihood of a sequence at all taxonomic levels.
-The user can adjust the ensitivity of this by varying the top percent arguement.
+The user can adjust the sensitivity of this by varying the top percent arguement.
 4. Two main output files are generated, a summary file (the lowest common ancestor and its rank) and a taxon path file (all the taxonomic levels to the lowest common ancestor).
 <br></br>